verilator/verilator/docs/guide/exe_verilator.rst

    that the setting is ignored unless the :vlopt:`--hierarchical` option is specified.
 See :ref:`Hierarchical Verilation`.

+.. option:: hier_params -module "<modulename>"

+   Specifies that the module contains parameters for hier block.
+This option is used internally to specify parameters for deparametrized hier block instances.
+   This option should not be used directly.
+   See :ref:`Hierarchical Verilation`.

 .. option:: inline -module "<modulename>"

    Specifies the module may be inlined into any modules that use this